 Where a Member has one or more Accounts, the arrangements under Rule 8 (Margin Requirements and Collateral) for the calculation of the Member's Margin Requirement are to be applied separately to each such Account.

-It is the sole responsibility of each Member to determine and establish the appropriate number and types of Accounts with LME Clear in order to enable the Member to satisfy its legal and regulatory obligations and its obligations under the Rules.
+It is the sole responsibility of each Member to determine and establish the appropriate number and types of Accounts with LME Clear in order to enable the Member to satisfy its legal and regulatory obligations as well as its obligations under the Rules.
 This includes:

 (a) any obligation on a Member to record the relevant Respective Entitlements to a Client Account, or to establish separate OSAs or ISAs, in order to comply with any client money requirements under Applicable Law applying to the Member;

-(b) any obligation of a Member to record LME Clear's and the Member's respective rights and liabilities arising from Contracts arising from Transactions or Contracts effected or cleared for a Client or any Indirect Client, to an ISA, in order to comply with the provisions of the EMIR Level 1 Regulation and / or the EMIR Level 2 Regulation applying to the Member; or
+(b) any obligation of a Member to record LME Clear's and the Member's respective rights and liabilities arising from Contracts arising from Transactions or Contracts effected or cleared for a Client or any Indirect Client, to an ISA, in order to comply with the provisions of the UK EMIR or other Applicable Law applying to the Member; or

 (c) any obligation of a Member to ensure that collateral provided by Clients is recorded or segregated in such a manner as enables the Member to be able to identify the person to whom such collateral (or equivalent assets) is returnable upon release from any charge created over it by the Member in favour of LME Clear (pursuant to Rule 8.5).